Learn how you can minimize data breach damage.Check out the infographic 5 Steps to Manage a Data Breach.

 SEE ALSO: What To Do When You Get Hacked, Step-By-Step

-1. Start your incidence response planYou should already have one in place, which lays out what your company, employees, and third parties should do in the event of a data breach.
+1. Start your incident response planYou should already have one in place, which lays out what your company, employees, and third parties should do in the event of a data breach.

 Make sure your employees know about the plan and are trained on what to do.
 Often, the ones that do the most damage in a data breach are employees who panicked and made mistakes.
 Having an incident response plan will help reduce confusion and panic in a data breach.